NFLSTY/EcommerceWeb/README.md

 # EcommerceWeb
-An e-commerce website that consist of two panels, admin and user panel.
-Providing simple shopping experience as the implementation of basic fullstack development
+An e-commerce website that consist of two pages, admin and user page.
+Providing simple admin utilization and shopping experience as the implementation of basic fullstack development

+DISCLAIMER!!!
+- Project not using any framework (PHP native)
+- Group members still learning